Inside of a room with clean indoor air quality looking out a window with a cityscape and wildfire in the distance

 3. Subscribe to the EPA’s EnviroFlash email alerts to stay updated about air quality issues.
 FEMA’s Wireless Emergency Alerts (and Alertas – Sistema de alerta de emergencias) sends free emergency texts to cell phones within range.
 You can also submit information on smoke and also receive important safety tips with the EPA’s Smoke Sense app.

-If you experience heavy smoke from a nearby wildfire:
+If you experience heavy smoke from a nearby wildfire

 1. Avoid going outside.
-If you’re in your car, close the windows and keep the air on recirculate.
+If you’re in your car, close the windows and keep the air on to recirculate.

 2. Follow local news and alerts, as well as instructions from local officials